Garden Vegetable Soup made with veggies & herbs straight from the garden. Incredibly fresh, versatile, and a beautiful way to enjoy summer produce!

-June is here and the produce is flowing!
-Many people shy away from soup in the summer (which I totally get) but my love for soup runs DEEP.
-Even sunshine and high temps can’t keep me from simmering up a fresh batch.
+Summer is here and the produce is flowing!
+Many people shy away from soup in summer (which I completely understand) but my love for soup runs DEEP.
+Even sunshine and higher temperatures can’t keep me from simmering up a fresh batch.
 Especially when it’s one specifically created for summer garden produce.
-With zucchini, tomato, corn, green beans, carrots, and bell pepper straight from the garden, you can really taste the freshness!
+Using zucchini, tomato, corn, green beans, carrots, and potato straight from the garden, you can really taste the freshness of this delightful blend.

 PS – come join The Garden Grazer on Instagram and share a photo if you make or adapt this!
 I love seeing your recreations.
 (Or leave a review/star rating below if you give it a try – your feedback is very appreciated!)

 - 1 large gold potato (about 1 1/2 cups diced)

 - 1 medium zucchini

 - 5 oz. green beans (about 1 heaping cup cut)

 - 6 cups vegetable broth